Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 - Ensure safe player starting position unless explicitly requested otherwise
 - Physics collision must match visual tilemap unless special gameplay case
 - Use `tilemap_overlap_modify` tool to check object-terrain overlaps
+- The tool will return some important check results and fix most of the problems.
+For `sizeMismatch`, it means your tilemap array is longer than your with * height.
+You need to fix it yourself.
 - Sprite atlases need atlas: true property, terrain tiles need collides: true
 - Use appropriate registration tools for different asset types
 - System supports properties in both tiles[0].properties and tileset properties arrays, but it is suggested to use tiles[0].properties